Inquiry Question

 Contrasting biological features of asexual and sexual reproduction

-• Genetics: In asexual reproduction, the offspring are genetic clones of their parent.
+Genetics: In asexual reproduction, the offspring are genetic clones of their parent.
 Hence, genes that provide a selective advantage to the parent will be transmitted unchanged (except for mutations) to the offspring.
-Beneficial genes can spread through an asexually-reproducing gene pool rapidly.
-In sexually reproducing populations, the frequency of advantages alleles may be reduced or lost if one parent of an offspring does not possess the advantageous gene.
+Beneficial genes can spread through an asexually reproducing gene pool rapidly.
+In sexually reproducing populations, the frequency of advantageous alleles may be reduced or lost if one parent of an offspring does not possess the advantageous gene.